acl-org/acl-2023/_pages/faq.md

 EACL's notification deadline is right after ACL's submission deadline.
 If you withdraw your paper within 24 hours of the other conference's notification (assuming it is accepted), this brief period of double submission is acceptable.
-No other double submissions are allowed.
+No other double submissions are allowed. {: .answer}

 ## Anonymity/Non-Archival